natfarleydev/prd-markdown/markdown/advanced/advancedNewRules.markdown

 # New Rules

-Although the *Pathfinder RPG Core Rulebook* provides a complete game, along with guidelines and examples to aid GMs in creation of any new rules components their adventures might require, the open-ended nature of the rules allows for endless expansion and
+Although the *PF RPG Core Rulebook* provides a complete game, along with guidelines and examples to aid GMs in creation of any new rules components their adventures might require, the open-ended nature of the rules allows for endless expansion and